intel/program-optimization-advice-exploration-scripts/doc/HOWTO_BACKPLANE.md

 - `QAAS_COMPILERS_ROOT_DIRECTORY` : path to QaaS scripts to source compilers and Intel runtime.
 - `QAAS_INTEL_COMPILERS_DIRECTORY` : path to Intel compilers and runtimes installation directory.
 By default, it points to `/opt/intel/oneapi`.
 - `QAAS_ENABLED_COMPILERS`: List of compilers to be enabled with QaaS.
 They must be provisioned/installed.
-- `QAAS_USER` : target user name on the compute node for ssh access (password-less must configured
+- `QAAS_USER` : target user name on the compute node for ssh access (password-less must configured.
-- `QAAS_MACHINES_POOL`: machine name of target node where to perform QaaS runs (localhost by default)
+- `QAAS_MACHINES_POOL`: machine name of target node where to perform QaaS runs (localhost by default).
+- `QAAS_DEFAULT_REPETITIONS`: controls the number of runs of the initial profiling run to asses performance stability and quality (default to 11 runs).
+- `QAAS_MAX_ALLOWED_EXEC_TIME`: = controls the time limit in seconds of the initial profiling run.
+Set to 3 minutes by default.

 # Running QaaS